Wolf3s/DOOMED-LOADER/README.md

-# DOOMED-LOADER
+# DOOMED-LOADER ART OF CONCEPT
-It´s a Open-PS2-Loader Fork with some new addon for the doom comunity and some new support for new filesystems like:ext2
+It´s a Open-PS2-Loader Fork with some new addon for the doom comunity and some new support for new filesystems like:ext2 do not try anthing now because we had added nothing yet like wad games

 # REPOSITORY OF PUBLIC RELEASES FOR DOOMED-LOADER